Continuous Hochschild Cohomology and Formality: Continuous contraderived categories

 which is graded-free.
 By the above Lemma we obtain the same for arbitrary graded projective $P_n$. \end{proof} \end{corollary}

 \begin{theorem} Let $A$ be a clct dg-algebra.
 We denote by $A\text{-Mod}_{gproj}$ the full dg-subcategory of $A\text{-Mod}$ consisting of graded-projective objects.
 Then the functor

 is a triangulated equivalence. \begin{proof} This follows from \cite[Theorem 5.10]{PosiExact} using Corollary \ref{ProdProj} and by the existence of the (graded-free) bar resolution as in the proof of Lemma \ref{LemmaEquivalent}. \end{proof} \end{theorem} \begin{remark} We will see in the follow-up paper, that there exists a model structure on the category $Z^0(A\text{-Mod})$ whose homotopy category yields the contraderived category of $A$.
-The fibrations are the admissible epimorphisms and the cofibrations are admissible monomorphisms with graded-projective cokernel. \end{remark} \begin{def1} As seen in the last Theorem, we have a canonical dg-enhancement of $\text{D}^{\text{ctr}}(A)$.
+The fibrations are the admissible epimorphisms and the cofibrations are admissible monomorphisms with graded-projective cokernel. \end{remark} \begin{remark} The category $\Dctr(A)$ is very large as arbitrary complete locally convex spaces appear as fibers of graded-free modules.
+By Theorem \ref{TheoremEnhancement}, it is natural to consider subcategories generated by objects $(V \hat \otimes A, d)$ for $V$ an element of a specified \emph{set} of complete locally convex spaces (e.g., finite-dimensional spaces, pseudo-compact spaces, seperable Hilbert spaces, Hilbert spaces with Schauder basis of bounded cardinality,...).
+It would be interesting to study the $K$-theory of such subcategories.
+In fact, localising at all objects of the form $(V \otimes A,d)$ with $V$ finite-dimensional yields the \emph{compactly generated derived category of the second kind}, \cite{KDM2}.
+If we only localise at the module $A$, we obtain the usual (discrete) derived category of $A$. \end{remark} \begin{def1} As seen in the last Theorem, we have a canonical dg-enhancement of $\Dctr(A)$.
 We will denote this dg-category by

-\end{def1} \begin{remark} If $A$ is a Fréchet dg-algebra we may restrict all dg-modules to be also Fréchet and may develop a completely analogous theory (because \emph{countable} products of Fréchet spaces are Fréchet) to obtain the contraderived category $\text{D}^{\text{ctr}}_{Fré}(A)$, without ever having to talk about general clctvs.
+\end{def1} \begin{remark} If $A$ is a Fréchet dg-algebra we may restrict all dg-modules to be also Fréchet and may develop a completely analogous theory (because \emph{countable} products of Fréchet spaces are Fréchet) to obtain the contraderived category $\D{ctr}{Fré}(A)$, without ever having to talk about general clctvs.
 Moreover, there is a functor